 III.
 Researching Multiple Products in Cerebro

 Cerebro allows you to research more than one product at a time.
-Diamond, Platinum, and Starter members can search up to 10 products at a time.
-(Elite can search 20 at a time).
-You can simply copy-and-paste up to ten product IDs into the search field and click the Get Keywords button, or you can enter a single Product ID and click Get competitors to let Cerebro find products that are competing for sales with the same keywords as the single product.
+You can simply copy and paste up to ten product IDs into the search field and click the Get Keywords button, or you can enter a single Product ID and click Get competitors to let Cerebro find products that are competing for sales with the same keywords as the single product.

 The first Product ID in the search field, whether you enter it by itself, or with other Product IDs, becomes the Seed Product.
 All the comparative data appearing in Cerebro’s results will now be based on the remaining competitor products in the search field.